usnistgov/NistPluggableModules/doc/sphinx/source/SpecAn.rst

 SpecAn Module
 ###############

 The SpecAn Module is an IVI compliant module.
-The properties and meythods used for this instrument may be generalized a bit more at a later date.
+The properties and methods used for this instrument may be generalized at a later date.

 Class Specification
 ====================